ONSdigital/dp/training/culture-and-process/JIRA_BOARD_FLOW.md

-# Trello Board - Flow of Stories
+# Jira Board - Flow of Stories

-A guide which aims to provide information regarding the flow of work within each teams' Trello board.
+A guide which aims to provide information regarding the flow of work within each teams' Jira board.

-## What is Trello?
+## What is Jira?

-Trello is primarily a visual collaboration tool that enables you, and your team, to organise and prioritise projects in a flexible way.
-Trello utilises "boards", which represent a project or a place to keep track of information.
+Jira is primarily a visual collaboration tool that enables you, and your team, to organise and prioritise projects in a flexible way.
+Jira utilises "boards", which represent a project or a place to keep track of information.
 At Dissemination, each team has it's own specific board, which you will use to organise your tasks and collaborate with colleagues.

 ## Workflow

-Trello boards are generally comprised of lists (shown as columns on the board) and cards.
+Jira boards are generally comprised of lists (shown as columns on the board) and cards.
 Your team board should have a minimum of six lists -

 - Sprint Backlog
 - In Progress